chaitanyame/thanksgiving_deals/README.md

 # Slickdeals Black Friday Deals Tracker

-A public website that automatically tracks and displays the latest Black Friday deals from Slickdeals frontpage, updated every 30 minutes.
+A public website that automatically tracks and displays the latest Black Friday deals from Slickdeals frontpage and curated Google Sheets data, updated every 45 minutes.

 ## Overview